Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Incidence-excited resonances from real-frequency data

-\begin{remark} The application of Algorithm~\ref{alg:real-line-adaptive} can become expensive in presence of a large number of IE resonances with real parts in the interval $I$---since, in such cases, many adaptive steps may be required.
-The algorithm could alternatively be applied to subintervals forming a partition of $I$, but the selection of such partition presents a difficulty, in principle---since the number of relevant complex resonances in any given subinterval of $I$ is not known apriori.
-A more general ``sampling'' algorithm has therefore been devised in which the interval $I$ is {\em sampled} by means of a small number of small subintervals on which Algorithm~\ref{alg:real-line-adaptive} can be cheaply applied, and thus produce useful estimates of the variation of the density of IE resonances with real part in the interval $I$.
+\begin{remark} The application of Algorithm~\ref{alg:real-line-adaptive} can become expensive in the presence of a large number of IE resonances with real parts in the interval $I$---since, in such cases, many adaptive steps may be required.
+To address this difficulty, a modified version of the algorithm could be considered in which the search for IE resonances is initiated over a collection of subintervals forming a partition of the interval $I$.
+Since the number of relevant complex resonances in any given subinterval of $I$ is not known a priori, however, a more general ``sampling'' algorithm has been devised in which the interval $I$ is {\em sampled} by means of a small number of small subintervals on which Algorithm~\ref{alg:real-line-adaptive} can be cheaply applied, and thus produce useful estimates of the variation of the density of IE resonances with real part in the interval $I$.
 Using such estimates, a partition~\eqref{eq:partit} of adequately varying sizes may be produced such that the application of Algorithm~\ref{alg:real-line-adaptive} on $I_j$ with $m_\mathrm{max} = 100$ produces all the resonances relevant to $I_j$.
 A complete exploration and demonstration of the sampling algorithm is beyond the scope of this paper, however, and is left for future work. \end{remark}